openstack-attic/identity-api/openstack-identity-api/src/markdown/identity-api-v3.md

     }

-The full entity is returned in a succesful response (including the new resource's ID), keyed by the singular form of the resource name:
+The full entity is returned in a succesful response (including the new resource's ID and a self-relational link), keyed by the singular form of the resource name:

     201 Created